 Bi-curious people are interested in exploring their attraction to their own gender and different genders.
 They are open to being romantic and sexual with varying genders, but perhaps previously identified with a monosexual label, such as heterosexual, lesbian, or gay.
-Bi-curious people can be any sexuality or gender identity, although the label is most often used to describe previously heterosexual people with an interest in exploring attraction to their own gender.
+Those who are bi curious can be any sexuality or gender identity, although the label is most often used to describe previously heterosexual people with an interest in exploring attraction to their own gender.
 The term is believed to have come into use in the 1980s or 90s.
 The Merriam-Webster dictionary describes bi-curiosity as, “characterised by an openness to or curiosity about having sexual relations with a person whose sex differs from that of one’s usual sexual partners.”

 Over half of LGBTQIA+ people identify as bisexual.
-Bi-curiosity tends to describe people who are newly exploring and unsure whether or not they are bisexual.
-Bi-curious people might feel an attraction that they have not physically explored yet, but even if you haven’t had any sexual experiences at all, you can still identify as bisexual.
-In short, sexual experience is not a prerequisite for identifying with a sexual orientation.
+The term bi curious implies, and tends to describe, people who are newly exploring and unsure whether or not they are bisexual.
+Those who are bi curious might feel an attraction that they have not physically explored yet, but even if you haven’t had any sexual experiences at all, you can still identify as bisexual.
+In short, neither sexual experiences nor sexual relationships are a prerequisite for identifying with a sexual orientation.
 As such, some believe that the bisexual label should be expansive enough to include people are bi-curious.